AllphinsPilot/hexasphere/README.md

 # hexasphere
 A module to create (almost) hexagonal grids on a sphere

-## getting started

-1. Install the package with pip

-`$ pip install hexasphere`

-2. Import the library in python

-`from hexasphere import hexgrid, projection`

 ## description of the grid

 to be extended ...